 The winners, determined by a panel of GPA employees, each receive a certificate and a shippoyaki —a decorative Japanese enameled tile — provided by the Port of Shimizu.
 A similar contest is held each year in Shimizu for which the Port of Savannah provides certificates and kaleidoscopes.
-Six prizes from the Port of Shimizu were awarded Tuesday — one for the winner of each division.
+Six prizes from the Port of Shimizu were awarded recently — one for the winner of each division.

 Isle of Hope School art teacher Magen Peigelbeck celebrates with this year’s winners of an art contest coordinated by the Georgia Ports Authority and the Port of Shimizu, Japan.
 (Georgia Ports Authority)